ricardoboss/DuoBlazorIcons/README.md

 Then icon components and the `IconName` enum are not versioned by git since they are purely generated code.

+They will be generated when building the `DuoBlazorIcons` project using MSBuild.

-To generate/update the icon components, you need to run the `DuoBlazorIcons.Generator` project:
+To generate/update the icon components separately, you need to run the `DuoBlazorIcons.Generator` project:

 ```shell
 dotnet run --project DuoBlazorIcons.Generator/DuoBlazorIcons.Generator.csproj